YTread Logo

 steak

-, so last week we checked to see if it made sense to warm the
+.
+Last week we checked to see if it made sense to heat the

 steak

-to room temperature before putting it in the cast iron.
-This week we will try it.
-Whether it makes sense to
+to room temperature before putting it in cast iron.
+This week we are going to try.
+It does make sense to

 salt